fersilva362/Real-trends-Challenge/README.md

 # Real-trends-Challenge

-## App with two modules (client &amp; server-side) builded using Socket.IO that allow real time polling between two products.
+## App with two modules (client &amp; server-side) builded using Socket.IO, ReactJS and TypeScript that allow a real time polling between two products.

 ### Features: